 Adult film star Stormy Daniels is testifying against Trump in New York trial

-NEW YORK — Stormy Daniels, also known as Stephanie Clifford, is now on the witness stand, testifying in the criminal trial against former President Donald Trump on Tuesday.
+NEW YORK — Stormy Daniels, also known as Stephanie Clifford, is now on the witness stand, testifying in the criminal trial against former President Donald Trump.

 She is one of two women the prosecution is alleging Trump paid off to protect his electoral prospects the first time he ran for the White House.